quillsmtp/quillsmtp/readme.txt

 If you want to contribute, go to our [Quill SMTP GitHub Repository](https://github.com/quillsmtp/quillsmtp) and see where you can help.

 == Changelog ==

+= 1.1.0 =
+Feature: Adding all other mailers and fix bugs

 = 1.0.0 =
 * Initial release